 This was a very strange situation involving a chandelier less than two years old.
 I was told the chandelier litterally exploded one day when the light switch was turned on.
 This is how it came to me, with several sockets shattered and burned.
 I have never seen anything quite this bad when it comes to lighting.
 Below left is what the wires looked like inside the arms of the chandelier.
 In the potograph I am pulling the wire straight out of the arms in this condition.
 The insulation had been rotted away in several of the arms.
 But this must have happened all at once for so many arms to be affected.
 My theory is something got insde the arms that reacted with the wires, but how it got in there is anybody's guess.
 I am thinking a cleaner of some ilk, but the customer offered no further information.
 Below right is the only unaffected socket out of five.

 Although this is slowly becomnig a moot point, it is still a problem brought to The Lamp Repair Shop on a regular basis: The over-watting of lamp fixtures.
-Above left is a good example of what happens with 60 to 100 watt bulbs are used in shade holders where heat cannot escape.
+Above left is a good example of what happens when 60 to 100 watt bulbs are used in shade holders where heat cannot escape.
 This type of short-circuit creates a fantastic, yet dangerous display of sparks, noise, and burning metal thrown about a room.
 The solution?
 Replacing the metal sockets with industrial ceramic sockets, thereby eliminating the problem with deteriorating insulators and heat.
 The only drawback with this solution is the lack of a switching mechanism in the socket, so the fixture has to be operated from a wall switch.